Uday-Sagar/MAD-2/README.md

 npm run dev
 ```

-Once vue js is running, it will give you a link, `ctril+click` on that, which will direct you to browser where the link will open.
+Once vue js is running, it will give you a link, `ctrl+click` on that, which will direct you to browser where the link will open.